sidney-wells/dinosaur-infographic/README.md

 # Overview

 This was a Udacity Intermediate Javascript Nanodegree project that was reviewed and passed their program's requirements.

-Enjoy as you please!
+Check out this site live at this url: https://dinographic.herokuapp.com/

 # Object Oriented Javascript